 If the student is still dissatisfied, that student may submit an appeal of the Dean's decision in writing to the Chancellor of the Henderson, Nevada campus.
 The written appeal must be submitted to the office of the Chancellor of the Henderson, Nevada campus within five (5) business days of notification of the Dean's decision.
 The Chancellor of the Henderson, Nevada campus shall consider the appeal and render a decision.
-The Chancellor of the Henderson, Nevada campus shall consider the student and the Dean.
+The Chancellor of the Henderson, Nevada campus shall communicate this decision in writing to the student and the Dean.
 The decision of the Chancellor of the Henderson, Nevada campus shall be final, effective immediately.